pnts/methodandmatter/source/kp/nov-22.html.md

 When it comes to writing articles that get published I’m pretty slow as far as things go.
 It takes me a while to really understand what I think and put that into something coherent enough to be hopefully useful to others.
 A few weeks ago I came across a [Twitter thread](https://twitter.com/MushtaqBilalPhD/status/1590988185500520448) on [Zero Drafts](https://www.margaretedits.com/2015/04/14/writing-a-zero-draft/): a method for writing and working through what you know before starting on an actual draft of a paper, essay, short story, etc.

 It’s been incredibly useful for writing more and getting to the core of what I think I know.
 I can also see how this process could be useful not just for academic writing, but in a business context as well.
-I think back my time as an executive and trying to connect the work of the teams I lead to the larger company vision.
+I think back my time as an executive and trying to connect the work of the teams I led to the larger company vision.
 Not just in terms of OKRs, but how we were deeply relating to what the business was trying to achieve and the ways in which we were doing that.
 At that time I worked mostly in decks (thanks, business school), which I think is a hinderance to really gaining clarity of _thinking_.
 If I had known about Zero Drafts I think I would have gotten to clarity sooner, and the decks I used to communicate would have been more succinct and coherent.

-What helps _you_ understanding what you think?
+What helps _you_ understand what you think?

 ### Slow Multitasking
 Jason Mesut shared this TED Talk on [Slow Motion Multitasking](https://www.npr.org/2019/05/10/719575727/tim-harford-how-can-slow-motion-multitasking-boost-our-creativity) and it _really_ resonated with how I work.
 It gave me permission to hold a lot of projects simultaneously and dip into them as I feel called to.
 I use [Muse App](https://museapp.com) for a lot of my early explorations, and have organized the high level boards into which I can throw materials as I come across them, to be digested and organized whenever I come around to it.